ChatGPT vs Claude vs Gemini: Which One Should You Actually Use?

 ToolFree modelMain limits

-ClaudeClaude Sonnet 4.6Daily message cap, no extended thinking mode (a feature that lets Claude reason through complex problems more slowly and carefully before responding), limited access to Projects (Claude’s way of saving custom instructions and memory across conversations)
+ClaudeClaude Sonnet (current free model)Daily message cap, no extended thinking mode (a feature that lets Claude reason through complex problems more slowly and carefully before responding), limited access to Projects (Claude’s way of saving custom instructions and memory across conversations)

 GeminiGemini FlashLighter model (not full Pro), Workspace integration works in Docs and Gmail but without the deeper features available on the paid plan